Version

 11. Data Manager administration

-In this section we provide an overview of the configuration for the Data Manager – how to set-up user accounts, how does the permissions model work and how to configure the instance backend.
+This section provides an overview of Data Manager configuration, including how to set up user accounts, how the permissions model works, and how to configure the instance backend.

 Data Manager permissions in CloverDX Server